Patrick Alavi

-Patrick Alavi is a German musician and DJ specialising in funk and electronic.
+Patrick Alavi is a German musician, producer, remixer and DJ; specialising in Funk and Electronic music.

 Career

 History

-In 1996, Alavi released his first EP as Dj Alavi on Sonic House, a Sub Label of the German Techno Label Atomic Silence.
+In 1996, Alavi released his first EP as DJ ALAVI on Sonic House, a sub label of the German techno label Atomic Silence.

 In 2001, Alavi was signed by Bad Boy Bill for his labels Moody Recordings and International House Records.

 That same year Alavi signed 2 EP's on the French label Vertigo on which also Romain Tranchart from Modjo released his first EP as Funk Legacy.

-In 2004, Kris Menace signed Alavi for two EP's on his Label Work It Baby.
+In 2004, Kris Menace signed Alavi for two EP's on his label Work It Baby.
 The track "Power" later was re-released in the UK with new mixes on Azuli Records.

-The track "Come To Me" reached No. 3 in the UK Buzz Charts.
+The track "Come To Me" reached no. 3 in the UK Buzz charts.